 Compare offerings and share your lists with others.

-This summer, our field-based interdisciplinary study of science and humanities will focus on the solar eclipse and activities designed for amateur astronomers.
-Our work will include exploring inquiry-based science education, mythology, archeo-astronomy, literature, philosophy, history, and cosmological traditions.
-Students will participate in a variety of activities from telling star-stories to working in a computer lab to create educational planetarium programs.
+Join us for adventures in astronomy fieldwork combined with study of science, story, and sustainability.
+We will explore inquiry-based science education (STEAM), mythology, archeo-astronomy, literature, philosophy, history, and cosmological traditions.
+Students will participate in a variety of activities from telling star-stories to working in a computer lab with virtual planetarium programs.
 We will employ qualitative and quantitative methods of observation, investigation, hands-on activities, and strategies that foster inquiry-based learning and engage the imagination.
-Through readings, lectures, films, workshops, and discussions, participants will deepen their understanding of the principles of astronomy, and refine their understanding of the role that cosmology plays in our lives through the stories we tell, the observations we make, and the questions we ask.
+Through readings, lectures, films, workshops, discussions, and presentations, participants will deepen their understanding of the principles of astronomy, and refine their understanding of the role that cosmology plays in our lives through the stories we tell, the observations we make, and the questions we ask.

-We will attend the Pine Mountain Observatory, and the Oregon Star Party, in Central Oregon, where we will be in the direct path of the solar eclipse on August 21st.
-We will camp in the high desert for a week, where we will participate in intensive field studies, develop our observation skills, learn to use binoculars, star-maps, and navigation guides to identify objects in the night sky, and operate 8” and 12” Dobsonian telescopes to find deep space objects.
+Fieldwork: We will attend the Pine Mountain Observatory, and the Oregon Star Party (OSP), in Central Oregon, where we will camp in the rugged high-desert for a week.
+We will participate in intensive field studies, develop our observation skills, learn to use binoculars, star-maps, and navigation guides to identify objects in the night sky and operate Dobsonian telescopes to find deep space objects.
 (We are planning a 2020 reunion for our 11th summer!
 Fieldwork will be July 20-26)

 This offering will prepare you for careers and advanced study in:

-astronomy, education, public programs and interpretive work (museums, parks, observatories, outdoor education), writing, literature, philosophy, cultural studies, mythology and storytelling, scientific research and writing, sustainability studies, cultural and community studies, environmental policy, and the arts.
+astronomy, education, public programs and interpretive work (museums, parks, observatories, outdoor education, and leadership), writing, literature, philosophy, cultural studies, mythology, storytelling, scientific research and writing, sustainability studies, cultural and community studies, environmental policy, and the arts.

 Credits per quarter

 Students must bring their own camping gear, supplies, food, water, etc. for camping in the high desert.
 We will eat dinners at the Oregon Star Party.
 Contact the instructor for details.